 You never want to wait until a baby’s crying from hunger to feed them, you’ll want to do so at the slightest cues.

-If it hasn’t been 1.5-2 hours since their last feeding session yet, try to feed them again regardless.
+If it’s been around 2-3 hours since their last feeding session, try to feed them again.
 If they eat and stop crying, then there you have it, problem solved.
 They might just be going through a growth spurt at the time and need to eat more than usual.

 If they don’t want to eat, don’t try force feeding them – they’re not hungry and it’s something else that’s bothering them.